 By Bobby Owsinski • April 7, 2014 This article is provided by Bobby Owsinski.
 One of the things that musicians, engineers and producers sometimes have trouble with is how much to charge for their time.
 Here’s an excerpt from The Music Producer’s Handbook that covers the pros and cons of all the alternatives.
 It’s aimed at producers, but just as applicable to engineers, musicians, and any professional trying to decide how much to charge.
 What if a local band asks you to produce them?
 What do you charge if they’re not attached to a label?
 There are a number of approaches that you can take, although none will have you retiring to the Bahamas anytime soon.
 You can: Charge a flat project fee.
 How much should that be?
 So much depends upon the type of project, how many overdubs you’ll need, the artist’s or band’s competency, the artist’s or band’s income level, and the number of songs.
 A jazz or blues band with 20 songs will usually take a lot less time than a pop band with eight because of the type of music and the layering normally required with pop music.
 And if the band has a marginal player or two, that can almost double the time spent just trying to get the parts to match the other players in skill level (unless you can persuade them to use a session player.)
 Usually, a flat fee is the least desirable way to get paid since projects have a tendency to go a lot longer than anticipated and will tend to drag on and on when the artist realizes that you get paid the same regardless of the time spent.
 If the flat fee is the easiest way or only way to get the gig, then that’s what you have to do, but otherwise, avoid it if you can unless you’ll very well compensated.
 Charge a per-song fee.
 This is better than the flat project fee but not by much.
 All the same problem areas are still there with the exception that it can sometimes cause the artist to scale back from recording 15 songs to 10 (even though it’s a hit in your pocketbook).
 You won’t have to worry about the artist wanting to record an extra song at the last minute or suddenly wanting to complete a track originally deemed too weak after basic tracking.
 With a per-song rate, any additional songs and you have to get paid.
 Get paid on spec.
 This is the way that most fledgling producers start their careers.
 The deal would be that if the artist or band “makes it” (meaning they get signed by a major label and get an advance), then you’ll get paid either your project fee, points, or both.
 The chances of that happening are always long no matter how much you believe in the act, so be prepared to spend your time working for free.
 The one good thing here is that you’ll be gaining experience.
 If you’re going to work on contingency, you’ll need to get two things from the artist or band.
 The first thing is a larger deal than your normal rate to make it worth your while, since you’re specing your time.
 That could be anywhere from 20 to 50, even 100 percent more—whatever you can negotiate.
 You can justify it by saying, “I’m providing a lot of valuable time and expertise that you’re not paying me for right now.
 Maybe it’ll take a long time to see this money or maybe I’ll never see it.
 That’s worth an extra premium.”
 Read the rest of this post 1 2 About Bobby Bobby Owsinski Music Industry Veteran and Technical Consultant Bobby Owsinski is an author, producer, music industry veteran and technical consultant who has written numerous books covering all aspects of audio recording.
-For more information and to acquire a copy of The Recording Engineer’s Handbook be sure to check out his website.
-Comments Leave a Reply Cancel reply Your email address will not be published.
-Required fields are marked *Comment Name * Email * Website Tagged with: Audio Basics Bobby Owsinski Business Engineer Producers Recording Technician · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
+To read more from Bobby, and to acquire copies of his outstanding books such as The Recording Engineer’s Handbook, be sure to check out his website at www.bobbyowsinski.com. http://www.bobbyowsinski.com/ Comments Have something to say about this PSW content?
+Leave a comment!
+Cancel reply Scroll past the ”Post Comment” button below to view any existing comments.
+Your email address will not be published.
+Required fields are marked *Comment Name * Email * Website This site uses Akismet to reduce spam.
+Learn how your comment data is processed.
+Tagged with: Audio Basics Bobby Owsinski Business Engineer Producers Recording Technician · all topics Subscribe to Live Sound International Subscribe to Live Sound International magazine.
 Stay up-to-date, get the latest pro audio news, products and resources each month with Live Sound.